What is the UK Spouse Visa?

 UK Spouse Visa Processing Time

-At present, the processing time for Spouse Visas submitted outside the UK is around 24 weeks from the date of the biometric appointment.
+At present, the processing time for Spouse Visas submitted outside the UK is around 24 weeks.
 Please be aware that this decision waiting time frequently changes and could be significantly different when you submit your application.

 Duration of the Spouse Visa